-This policy describes the authority granted by the County Board to gifts that the County Manager to accept may administratively gifts accept on behalf of Ramsey County. -It identifies conditions that apply to all types of gifts, and specific conditions for each of four categories of gifts: monetary cash, financial instruments and intellectual property, personal property, and real property (see definitions below).
+This policy describes the authority granted by the County Board to the County Manager to accept administratively gifts on behalf of Ramsey County.
+It identifies conditions that apply to all types of gifts, and specific conditions for each of four categories of gifts: monetary, financial instruments and intellectual property, personal property, and real property (see definitions below).

-A. The County Manager may administratively accept on behalf of the County all monetary gifts, of cash and gifts of financial instruments and intellectual property, and gifts of personal property (clothing, vehicles, equipment, securities, etc.), with estimated values of less than \$10,000, except those defined in paragraph Csubdivision B. If valuation of the gift is in doubt or could reasonably be estimated both above and below the threshold, authority defaults to the County Board.
-Gifts accepted by the County Manager will be reported to the Board of County Commissioners and an annual day of recognition will be held to honor the donors.

-- B. The County Manager has the discretion to delegate authority for the acceptance of monetary gifts and gifts of personal property with an estimated value of less than \$1,000 to deputy county managers.
+- A. The County Manager may administratively accept on behalf of the County all monetary gifts, gifts of financial instruments and intellectual property, and gifts of personal property (clothing, vehicles, equipment, etc.), with estimated values of less than \$10,000, except those defined in paragraph C. If valuation of the gift is in doubt or could reasonably be estimated both above and below the threshold, authority defaults to the County Board. - B. The County Manager has the discretion to delegate authority for the acceptance of monetary gifts and gifts of personal property with an estimated value of less than \$1,000 to deputy county managers.
 Deputy county managers may in turn delegate the acceptance of gifts of personal property to department directors.
 If valuation of a gift is in doubt or could reasonably be estimated both above and below the delegation threshold, authority defaults to the County Manager.
-The County Manager may not delegate authority for the acceptance of gifts of financial instruments and intellectual property or real property. - C. For any minor improvements to County-owned property with an estimated value under \$10,000 and made pursuant to a contractual agreement effective prior to May 1, 2022, between the County and a third party, the County Board delegates authority for acceptance to County Manager.
+The County Manager may not delegate authority for the acceptance of gifts of financial instruments and intellectual property or real property.

+- C. For any minor improvements to County-owned property with an estimated value under \$10,000 and made pursuant to a contractual agreement effective prior to May 1, 2022, between the County and a third party, the County Board delegates authority for acceptance to County Manager.
 Tenant Improvements or alterations made as consideration pursuant to a lease with the County are not gifts, and are not subject to this policy. - D. The following gifts may only be accepted by the Board: - 1.
 Personnel Complement